ydataai/ydata-profiling/docsrc/source/pages/getting_started/quickstart.rst

 Deeper profiling
 ----------------

 The contents, behaviour and appearance of the report are easily customizable.
-The example code below loads the `explorative configuration file <https://github.com/ydataai/pandas-profiling/blob/master/src/pandas_profiling/config_explorative.yaml>`_, which includes many features for text analysis (length distribution, word distribution and character/unicode information), files (file size, creation time) and images (dimensions, EXIF information).
+The example code below loads the `explorative configuration file <https://github.com/ydataai/pandas-profiling/blob/master/src/ydata_profiling/config_explorative.yaml>`_, which includes many features for text analysis (length distribution, word distribution and character/unicode information), files (file size, creation time) and images (dimensions, EXIF information).
-The exact settings used in this explorative configuration file can be compared with the `default configuration file <https://github.com/ydataai/pandas-profiling/blob/master/src/pandas_profiling/config_default.yaml>`_.
+The exact settings used in this explorative configuration file can be compared with the `default configuration file <https://github.com/ydataai/ydata-profiling/blob/master/src/ydata_profiling/config_default.yaml>`_.

 .. code-block:: python

-        profile = ProfileReport(df, title="Pandas Profiling Report", explorative=True)
+        profile = ProfileReport(df, title="Profiling Report", explorative=True)

-On the CLI utility ``pandas_profiling``, this mode can be activated with the ``-e`` flag.
-Learn more about configuring ``pandas-profiling`` on the :doc:`../advanced_usage/available_settings`.
+On the CLI utility ``ydata_profiling``, this mode can be activated with the ``-e`` flag.
+Learn more about configuring ``ydata-profiling`` on the :doc:`../advanced_usage/available_settings`.